 Compete with Yourself:

 By using a running watch you can improve your performance dramatically.
 These running watches are equipped with record keeping functions called “daily track records”.
 If you have the record of your previous running sessions, this can help you in a sense that each day you can set a new goal to achieve.
-This goal can be reaching to a maximum distance, maintaining the heart rate while running, and so on.
+This goal can be reached a maximum distance, maintaining the heart rate while running, and so on.
 In each way, a running watch has a direct impact on your performance measures.

 Finding the Best Running Watch – Expert Buying Guide:

 There are many devices these days designed to make working out a more appreciated task.
 Running watches, for example, has been improved and now offers different features that prove helpful for runners.
 Choosing the best running watches in 2018 requires knowing what to look for – and here is what our specialists have lined up for the customers to consider:

 GPS feature is one of the highlight properties which most running watches have today.
 Keeping track of the distance one has traveled and displayed the information regarding one’s location is the most important function of the GPS in a runner’s watch.
 Look for a watch with the highest GPS accuracy possible.
 For professional runners, GPS computer for watches can be very advantageous, especially those with smart training features.

 Size and Weight:

 The best thing about runner’s watches is that they’re designed to be compact and lightweight, which makes it very comfortable and convenient for runners.
 Most of the models that can be found on the market weigh lighter than 50 grams.
 Size, on the other hand, can vary differently.
 Most of the time, it’s up to the user to choose which size is preferable for them, as long as the display can be read easily.